STAR-RG/practical_testing_book/debugging/gitbisect.md

 ## Automating

 Using git-bisect may be a tiresome task when using it if a wide range of commits.
-Thankfuly there is a subcommand of git-bisect that allow us to automate this process.
+Thankfully there is a subcommand of git-bisect that allow us to automate this process.

-To use it we need an executable that checks the condition on the repository and terminates with exit code `0` if the current commit is a god commit, or terminates with any exit code that is not `0` if the commit is a bad one.
-With that we run the following command replacing `$EXEC` and `$ARGS` with the apropriate values:
+To use it we need an executable that checks the condition on the repository and terminates with exit code `0` if the current commit is a god commit, or terminates with any other exit code if the commit is a bad one.
+Given that, we can run the following command replacing `$EXEC` and `$ARGS` with the appropriate values:

 ```bash
 git bisect run $EXEC $ARGS